Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - than `npm run dev`
 - it will start the server.

+## List of learning by file name in this reppo.
+- `App.jsx` in that file we display  all file.
+- `Card.jsx` in that file

 ## What was my fault and what i learn in this project.
 - i was forget to change directory to my new making react file and chack `pwd`